 - The Hondsbosche Zeewering is a dike in the northwest part of the country which closes a hole between the natural dunes to have a continuous coastal defense line along the North Sea coast.

 Where Are The Zuiderzee And Delta Works Located?

 For centuries, the Zuiderzee has been the inlet that stretched to Amsterdam.
 The Zuiderzee has been the gateway to Amsterdam from the North Sea.
 And Amsterdam’s tremendous development and wealth creation in the 16th and 17th centuries depended entirely on open access to the sea.

-However, an open inlet of the sea also has disadvantages like a higher risk of flooding.
+However, an open sea inlet also has disadvantages, like a higher risk of flooding.
 The floodings of 1916 killed dozens of people around the Zuiderzee and drove the decision to build a dike in the Zuiderzee to prevent future floodings in this area.
 Amsterdam’s access to the sea was already taken care of by a new canal, the North Sea Canal, that provided Amsterdam with direct and faster access to the North Sea.